-The only remaining form of non means-tested assistance is sibling discount.
-In total, these awards were made to 104 children and amounted to £73,403 in 2019/20.
-These awards benefitted 21% of the School Roll, including Nursery, and amounted to 1.29% of total School income, less restricted funds.
+Non means-tested assistance is available to siblings in the form of a sibling discount.
+In total, these awards were made to 98 children and amounted to £81,930 in 2020/21.
+These awards benefitted 21% of the School Roll, including Nursery, and amounted to 1.37% of total School income, less restricted funds.